Help Children in Nigeria

-In Nigeria, up to 90,000 children could die this year from severe malnutrition.
-The causes are many — civil conflict, severe food insecurity, disease, floods and displacement.
+In Nigeria, more than 6 million children under five were already predicted to suffer from malnutrition across the Sahel this year.
+Now with flooding damaging crops and other food sources, hunger levels in Nigeria are likely to worsen.
 Beyond these challenges, a recent cholera outbreak is further imperiling the lives of Nigeria’s children.
 The situation is growing worse by the day – if we don’t act now, many more children risk losing their lives.

 The Challenges for Children in Nigeria